Now might be a good time to apply for the Apple Card – but consider your options first.

 For example, with the Blue Cash Everyday® Card from American Express you can earn 3% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%) and 2% cash back at U.S. gas stations and select U.S. department stores.
 All other purchases will get you 1% in cash back.

 Another alternative is the Capital One Quicksilver Cash Rewards Credit Card, which earns you unlimited 1.5% cash back on every purchase and doesn’t have an annual fee.
 Plus, you only need to spend $500 in the first three months with the card to earn its $200 sign-up bonus.

 There are quite a few other cards to look into.
 Shop around before you decide to take advantage of Apple’s offer.
-The sign-up bonus alone shouldn’t tempt you into signing up for a card that doesn’t align with your spending.
+The limited-time offers alone shouldn’t tempt you into signing up for a card that doesn’t align with your spending.

 If you’re an Apple enthusiast and have been looking into the Apple Card for some time, now might be a good time to apply.
-The new limited-time sign-up offer gives you an opportunity to earn an easy sign-up bonus – something the card doesn’t normally have.
+The new limited-time offers give you an opportunity to earn some extra cash back on Apple purchases – just in time for the holidays.